Arjen Robben: Return to Groningen

 On 27 June 2020, Robben announced his return to the game, signing with FC Groningen, the club he started his career with, in an effort to help the team recover from COVID-19 setbacks.
 He scored his first goal for Groningen in a pre-season friendly against Arminia Bielefeld.
 On 13 September 2020, he made his league debut for Groningen against PSV, but he was substituted after only 28 minutes due to injury.
 After a nearly seven-month absence, he made his return as a substitute in a loss to SC Heerenveen on 11 April 2021.
 Robben returned in Groningen's starting line-up on 9 May; he provided two assists in a 4–0 win at Emmen.

 On 15 July 2021, Robben announced his second and final retirement from professional football.

 International career

-In April 2003, he made his Netherlands international debut in a friendly match against Portugal at age 19.
+Early career

-Euro 2004
+In April 2003, Robben made his Netherlands international debut in a friendly match against Portugal at age 19.

-Robben's first participation at an international tournament came at UEFA Euro 2004 when manager Dick Advocaat called up younger players, such as Wesley Sneijder and John Heitinga.
-During the group stage of the tournament, Advocaat substituted Robben in the 66th minute to defend a 2–1 lead over the Czech Republic.
-The Czechs, however, then scored two goals and won 3–2, which led to criticism about Advocaat's decision.
-In the quarter-finals, Robben scored the deciding kick in the penalty shootout between the Netherlands and Sweden, which ensured that at the fifth attempt, the Dutch finally won a shootout.
+His international tournament debut occurred at UEFA Euro 2004 when coach Dick Advocaat called up younger players, such as Wesley Sneijder and John Heitinga.
+During the group stage of the tournament, Advocaat replaced Robben in the 66th minute to defend a 2–1 leading victory against the Czech Republic.
+However, the Czechs later scored two goals and won 3–2, which led to criticism about Advocaat's decision.
+In the quarter-finals, Robben scored the deciding kick in the penalty shootout between the Netherlands and Sweden, making sure that at the fifth attempt, the Dutch finally won a shootout.